closerdao/tdf-game-guide/05_token-economy/token_basics.md

 ---

-*"In the TDF Game, tokens aren't for hoarding—they're for circulating."* 🌀
+*"In the TDF community, tokens aren't for hoarding—they're for circulating."* 🌀